 The total EAL for the WCVI is 4 t.
 In-season Eulachon bycatch estimates for WCVI Shrimp Management Area (SMA) groups are based on data collected by at-sea observers, following the Pooled In-season (PI) method, defined by Hay (1999).
 The Eulachon to shrimp ratio from at-sea observations are applied to total estimated shrimp catch (hails) to generate an estimate of in-season Eulachon bycatch for WCVI.
 If estimated Eulachon bycatch meets or exceeds the EAL for the defined area, the area will be closed.
 The fishery has been closed due to the EAL being reached in 2000, 2016 and 2019.
-In 2016 the shrimp trawl fishery in shrimp management areas (SMA) 124OFF and 125OFF reached the EAL, resulting in a closure of the major offshore areas.
-SMA 23IN and 23OFF&21OFF remained open.
+In 2016 the shrimp trawl fishery in shrimp management areas (SMA) 1240FF and 1250FF reached the EAL, resulting in a closure of the major offshore areas.